-Slaty Egrets forage at the edges of wetlands or in shallow often vegetated water in pans, lagoons and rivers.
+• Slaty Egrets forage at the edges of wetlands or in shallow often vegetated water in pans, lagoons and rivers.
 They roost communally either in mixed species or single species roosts in reed-beds and in Water Figs on islands in lagoons.

-Breeding sites in Botswana include reed (Phragmites australis) beds, Date Palm (Phoenix reclinata) thickets on islands in swamps, thickets of Water Figs (Ficus verruculosa) on islands in lagoons and flooded Acacia trees (Hancock et al. 2005).
-In Namibia, Hines (1992) found two colonies containing eggs and chicks in Acacia kirkii trees in temporary wetlands - inundated tree savanna in the Tsumkwe area of the Nyae Nyae Pans system in northern Namibia.
+Breeding sites in Botswana include reed (Phragmites australis) beds, Date Palm (Phoenix reclinata) thickets on islands in swamps, thickets of Water Figs (Ficus verruculosus) on islands in lagoons and flooded Acacia trees (Hancock et al. 2005).
+In Namibia Hines (1992) found two colonies containing eggs and chicks in Acacia kirkii trees in temporary wetlands - inundated tree savanna in the Tsumkwe area of the Nyae Nyae Pans system in northern Namibia.
 There were 12 nests in 1989 and five in 1994.
-(For information on breeding sites see Annex 2).
+(For information on breeding sites see Appendix 2).

-The diet of the Slaty Egret comprises mainly fish, 5-10 cm in length, and larval and adult amphibians, but also occasionally dragonflies (Odonata) and molluscs (del Hoyo 1992, Milewski 1976, Matthews & McQuaid 1983).
-In the temporary wetlands of eastern Bushmanland, Namibia, where there are no fish, Slaty Egrets caught large tadpoles of African Bullfrog (Pyxicephalus adspersus) and aquatic insects.
+The diet of the Slaty Egret comprises mainly fish, 5-10 cm in length and larval and adult amphibians, but also occasionally dragonflies (Odonata) and molluscs (del Hoyo 1992, Milewski 1976, Matthews & McQuaid 1983).
+In the temporary wetlands of eastern Bushmanland, Namibia where there are no fish, Slaty Egrets caught large tadpoles of African Bullfrog (Pyxicephalus adspersus) and aquatic insects.
 Adults regurgitate prey items whole for chicks.
 Pellets regurgitated by chicks contained only dragonfly larvae (Libellulidae) (Hines 1992).
-Observations in the Okavango Delta between 2004 and 2006 showed that they hunted mainly for small fish and frogs, but also took many aquatic invertebrates and their larvae (Corixidae) and also beetles (Coleoptera) (Hancock et al. 2005).
+Observations in the Okavango Delta between 2004 and 2006 showed that they hunted mainly for small fish and frogs, but also took many aquatic invertebrates and their larvae (corixids) and also beetles (Coleoptera) (Hancock et al. 2005).
 They probably take any small prey item available on/in mud or in shallow water.
-Slaty Egrets normally forage alone or in small groups of up to eight birds, rarely in groups of over 60 birds.
-One aggregation of 63 birds was observed on the Okavango floodplain.
-There is an association between foraging Slaty Egrets and Lechwe (Kobus leche) in the Okavango Delta, the birds favouring short vegetation where mammals have been grazing or where grasslands have become inundated after fires (Hancock et al. 2005).
+Slaty Egrets normally forage alone or in small groups of up to eight birds, rarely over 60.
+One aggregation of 63 birds was observed on the Okavango Delta, the birds favouring short vegetation where the mammals have been grazing or where grasslands are inundated after fires (Hancock et al. 2005).

 Preferred foraging habitats in Botswana include seasonally inundated floodplains with shallow water and the muddy edges of lagoons that are drying out as well as temporarily inundated areas such as Lake Ngami.
-In early August 2004 as the lake was filling, 21 Slaty Egrets were observed feeding at the leading edge of the floodwater (pers. obs.).
-On the floodplain of the Okavango River, favoured feeding areas in November 2004 were the edges of cattle, Elephant and Hippopotamus tracks through well-vegetated drying channels and pools.
-In Namibia, Slaty Egrets particularly use small shallow pans which are well vegetated with grasses, sedges and floating macrophytes (Hines 1992).
+In early August 2004 as the lake was filling 21 Slaty Egrets were observed feeding at the leading edge of the floodwater (pers. obs.).
+On the floodplain of the Okavango River favoured feeding areas in November 2004 were the edges of cattle and Elephant and Hippopotamus tracks through well-vegetated drying channels and pools.
+In Namibia they particularly use small shallow pans which are well vegetated with grasses, sedges and floating macrophytes (Hines 1992).